 Orange County, CA residents Michael Demoratz and Lindbergh McPherson are the proud owners of Wilcox Manor, a historical home in Tustin, CA. They used the HERO Program to finance artificial turf, which will provide benefits whether the rains are scarce or torrential.
-Says Michael of their landscaping makeover, “We love it and we can’t believe that we waited so long to do it!”
+Says Michael of their water conservation landscaping makeover, “We love it and we can’t believe that we waited so long to do it!”

 Nearly 4,000 square feet of turf was installed by HERO contractor Artificial Grass Contractors of Southern California, making Wilcox Manor the largest residential turf upgrade in the city of Tustin and possibly one of the largest in Orange County.
 That equates an estimated 140,000 – 220,000 gallons of water saved per year!
 So far, their water bill savings have been to the tune of about $150 a month.

 The home was built about 1880, but is about as energy and water efficient as can be.

 “We’ve tried to use all the modern technology,” explains Lindbergh.
 “LED lighting, solar, ductless air conditioning system – and now artificial turf.”

 Over the last few years, the couple has raised about $750,000 for various charities at events held on the property, which is made possible by also hosting weddings.
 All guests, brides, and neighbors have had a very positive reaction to the turf, many believing it was real grass before being told otherwise.